christiansaechao/react-courses/exercises/README.md

     Todo List
     Add todos, mark them done, and delete them.

+    Filter List
+    Filter a list of names by text input.

     Simple Calculator
     Two number inputs and a dropdown to add/subtract/multiply/divide.